Mathuv/guides-django/series_1/part_06.md

-# Starter 6
+# Part 6

 This is where we are going to start customizing our Django project layout.
-We started this process in `starter_5` when we changed the name of the `src` directory to `config`.
+We started this process in `Part 5` when we changed the name of the `src` directory to `config`.
 Otherwise, all we did was use the layout generated with the `startproject` command and turn it into a cookiecutter.
-While we could still use `starter_5` as a starting point, the project layout still leaves us wanting.
+While we could still use `Part 5` as a starting point, the project layout still leaves us wanting.
 The problems will come when you begin developing more complex Django applications.
 What will happen is that as the project scales that layout is going to quickly become unmaintainable.

 This guide will present a good way to go about customizing the project layout.
 Specifically, we are going to focus on the settings file and do two things: